strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-one-click.md

 # DigitalOcean One-click

-The following documentation will guide you through the one-click creation of a Strapi project deployed on  [DigitalOcean](https://www.digitalocean.com/).
+The following documentation will guide you through the one-click creation of a new Strapi project hosted on  [DigitalOcean](https://www.digitalocean.com/).

 DigitalOcean is a cloud platform that helps to deploy and scale applications by offering an Infrastructure as a Service (IaaS) platform for developers.